orlagh-sweeney/breakfast-survey/README.md

 - When the user was finished viewing results and wanted to exit this function, the 'exit' or 'EXIT' inputs were not working.
 I changed the code from "else choice = “exit” or ‘EXIT’" to "else choice in (‘exit’ ‘EXIT)" which solved the issue.
 The user is now able to exit this section of the program.

 ## Deployment
+The program was developed in Gitpod.
+It was then commited and pushed to GitHub.
+The finished project was deployed in Heroku using hte Code Institue Python Terminal for display purposes.
+Deployment to Heroku was completed using the following steps:
+1.
+2.
+3.
+4.
+5.
+6.
+7.

 ## Credit
 ### Content